Photonic quantum information processing using the frequency continuous-variable of single photons: Frequency-based quantum information processing

 The projector defined as $\hat{\Pi}(n)=\ket{n}\bra{n}$ is the analogous of photon-number resolving detectors and will be called mode-resolved single photon detection.
 The probability distribution obtained with the Fock-like basis is therefore: $\langle \hat{\Pi}(n) \rangle=\abs{\bra{n}\ket{\psi}}^{2}$.
-This could be achieved by applying first the Hermite-Gauss function, followed by non-resolved frequency detection (corresponding to an integration in frequency).
+This could be achieved by selecting the $n$th Hermite--Gauss mode.
 Note that a similar mapping from Fock states to Hermite--Gauss modes of the \textit{spatial} degree of freedom of single photons was previously proposed \cite{abouraddy_violation_2007}, together with proposal for the violation of a Bell inequality.\\